Cotoneaster is a very beautiful shrub, especially appreciated for its berries.

 Potted cotoneaster, however, has much higher water needs, and you should water as soon as you notice the surface soil dry off.

-Diseases and parasites that impact cotoneaster
+Diseases and parasites on cotoneaster

-Scale insects and aphids occasionally appear in summer, these are the two main cotoneaster parasites.
+Scale insects and aphids occasionally appear in summer.
+These are the two main cotoneaster parasites.

 Learn more about cotoneaster